charleymroberts/vx-website/README.md

 - **Fonts**

     - The **fonts** were chosen to add visual interest and are intended to convey a modern but slightly informal feel, while also being uncomplicated enough to be fairly easy to read.
 I used two main fonts, Special Elite for headings and Mulish for the body text, with alternative backup fonts of Arial and sans-serif specified in the `font-family`.
 Additionally I used Kaushan Script solely for the `<h1>` text in the main page header.
-These fonts were taken from [Google Fonts](https://fonts.google.com) and are displayed using a script copied from Google Fonts into the css file of the website.
+These fonts were taken from [Google Fonts](https://fonts.google.com) and are displayed using a script copied from Google Fonts into the CSS stylesheet of the website.

 - **Background**